 According to the legend, the shepherd children saw the Mother of God, and the church officially approves of her apparition.
 Most pilgrims come to the Basilica in May and October, and the estimated annual number of visitors is 4 million.

 The graves of Reverends Francisco Marto, Jacinta Marto, and Lucia Santos—the children who saw the appearance of the Virgin Mary—are located in the Basilica.
+Join us on tours to Fatima from Lisbon to see all the must-visit spots of the city.
 The Basilica stained glass windows depict scenes from the Virgin Mary's appearance.

 Location: Cova de Iria, 2496-908 Fátima, Portugal